LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Related Work

 \subsection{MOT with LiDAR and Camera Fusion}

 The effectiveness of MOT can be further enhanced by adopting a fusion approach that combines data from LiDAR and camera sources.
-Several methods, such as Probabilistic3DMM \cite{Probabilistic3DMM}, CBMOT, GNN3DMOT \cite{Gnn3dmot}, and AlphaTrack \cite{AlphaTrack} have utilized this fusion approach to leverage the complementary strengths of different sensor modalities, leading to more comprehensive and precise object tracking.
+Several methods, such as Probabilistic3DMM \cite{Probabilistic3DMM}, CBMOT \cite{CBMOT}, GNN3DMOT \cite{Gnn3dmot}, and MF-Net \cite{MF-Net} have utilized this fusion approach to leverage the complementary strengths of different sensor modalities, leading to more comprehensive and precise object tracking.
 IMSF MOT \cite{IMSF-MOT} proposes a novel feature fusion method using Pointnet++ to extract more discriminative features and improve multiple object tracking performance.

 DeepFusionMOT \cite{DeepFusionMOT} and EagerMOT \cite{EagerMOT} improve tracking performance compared to Probabilistic3DMM by implementing a two-stage data association scheme.
 This scheme leverages 3D detection data obtained from LiDAR and camera inputs, and 2D detection data obtained solely from the camera.
 By combining information from multiple modalities, a more comprehensive understanding of the environment is achieved, potentially enhancing the robustness and accuracy of the tracking process.

-Building upon EagerMOT, AlphaTrack introduces a feature extractor that concatenates image and point cloud information as input to enhance performance.
+Building upon EagerMOT, AlphaTrack \cite{AlphaTrack} introduces a feature extractor that concatenates image and point cloud information as input to enhance performance.
 Additionally, other relevant works, such as DualTracker \cite{DualTracker}, HIDMOT \cite{HIDMOT}, CAMO-MOT \cite{CAMO-MOT}, MSA-MOT \cite{MSA-MOT}, and JMODT \cite{JMODT} utilize PointGNN or PointRCNN as their 3D object detectors to estimate object detections.
 They are combined with detection proposals from image data, and a hybrid multi-modal input is employed for the association within the tracking-by-detection task, potentially improving the overall performance and accuracy of the tracking system.